biel4s/calculator-react/README.md

 ## TODOs:
 - Hide API
-- Number at the top after clicking action button
-- .
+- Make it working with the keyboard